river-fish/tandemQueue/README.md

 > Design and conduct simulation studies to see whether the "slowest server controls stability" remains true for a sequence of queues as above, when service times are not exponentially distributed.

+> The file example_Queues.Rmd and its compiled version .pdf present 3 most common (at least this was my impression) cases in which we may want to use the function Queues_Function (exponential vs uniform, all 6 distributions different and deterministic values of serving times.
+Please do read them before you start performing any simulations since they should be useful.
+They are designed in such a way that you can just change parameters easily (change a few numbers appearing in the code) to obtain your result.

 We formulate a hypothesis and try to break it.
 The question becomes: how can we design scenario's where it is not decided by the slowest.

 __Current hypothesis:__